Hotel Carter: 1990s to 2010s

 The International Travellers Network leased two floors as a hostel in the late 1980s, and the Penthouse Hostel leased the 23rd and 24th floors of the Hotel Carter in July 1990.
 Despite the revitalization of Times Square in the 1990s, the Carter remained dilapidated in character.
 By 1994, the hotel was ranked as New York City's most dangerous hotel because of its high crime rate.
 The New York City Department of Buildings issued a building-code violation against the hotel in January 1998 after inspectors discovered bulging masonry on the facade.
 The hotel was temporarily closed in December 1998 because an emergency fire exit was damaged.
+That year, the Carter was used as a filming location for the motion picture Great Expectations, representating a seedy hotel.

 The hotel was still dilapidated in the mid-2000s.
 According to The New York Times, guests variously reported problems with cleanliness, as well as equipment that sometimes did not work.
 Online travel company TripAdvisor ranked the hotel as the dirtiest in the United States in 2006, 2008, and 2009.
 Additionally, in January 2009, the United States District Court for the Southern District of New York sued the operators of the Carter and four other Midtown Manhattan hotels, alleging that each of the hotels violated the Americans with Disabilities Act of 1990 (ADA).
 Among the complaints were that the hotel's main entrance, public restrooms, registration desk, and guestrooms were all inaccessible to disabled guests.
 Tran's lawyer claimed that some rooms were already ADA-accessible and that a wheelchair lift at the main entrance had been temporarily removed to allow a carpet to be installed.
 The case was settled in November 2009.

 Erwin M. Lumanglas, the manager of the hotel since 2006, renovated some of the rooms by 2010 at a cost of $5,000 per room.
 The hotel did not rank among the ten dirtiest hotels in the United States in 2010, but it was ranked fourth in the country during 2011.
 TripAdvisor stopped ranking the dirtiest hotels in the U.S. in 2012, but CNBC reported that guests continued to raise complaints about the hotel's cleanliness.